 This, paired with their high intelligence, can sometimes come across as stubborn.
-They are easily bored, so you have to be careful when you leave them alone.
+One of the facts about Alaskan Malamutes is that they are easily bored, so you have to be careful when you leave them alone.
 But, they won’t mind a little bit of alone time.

 The Cairn Terrier is a small, but independent dog breed that originated in Scotland.
 As one of the oldest terrier breeds, they tend to have the stubborn streak that is common to many terriers.
 They make loving, loyal, playful, and affectionate family companions.

 One of the facts about Cairn Terriers is that they are also great with children.
 Although they love spending time with their families and thrive on affection, they tend to be okay with some alone time.
 But, they shouldn’t be left alone for too long as they do crave attention and get bored easily.

 The Central Asian Shepherd is an ancient dog breed that developed on its own without interference or guidance from humans.
 Although humans are involved and guiding the breed development and preservation now, this breed is believed to have developed on its own through natural selection.
 It’s no wonder that they are considered one of the most independent dog breeds.

 Some facts about Central Asian Shepherds are that they are large, powerful, protective, and territorial.
 These traits made them excellent livestock guardians and general protectors.
 They were commonly used to guard and protect flocks of sheep and herds of goats.